cjakuc/budget-blocks-ds/README.md

 * Clone this repo and cd into the directory
 * `pipenv install` to create the pip enviroment
 * `pipenv shell` to enter the pip enviroment
-* Type `uvicorn main:app --reload` to run the server locally
+* `uvicorn main:app --reload` to run the server locally

 ## Tech Stack
 Languages: Python, SQL, HTML